LCS Board Access Policy

 1. The date, time, and location of the next regularly scheduled Board meeting will be posted on the LCS website no less than two weeks prior the start of the meeting.

-2. Anyone wishing to address the Board will be required to complete and return a request form to the Superintendent’s office no later than 5:00 PM on the Wednesday (or the last scheduled workday before Wednesday if Wednesday is a holiday or vacation) preceding the regularly scheduled Board meeting.
-This form will be available in the Superintendent’s office during normal office hours of 7:30 am to 5:00 pm Monday through Friday.
-A link to a pdf copy of the form is also provided in the right-hand margin of this web page.
-The following information will be required on each form.
+2. Anyone wishing to address the Board will be required to complete and return a request form to the President’s office no later than 5:00 PM on the Friday (or the last scheduled workday if Friday is a holiday) preceding the regularly scheduled Board meeting.
+This form will be available in the President’s office during normal office hours of 7:30 am to 5:00 pm Monday through Friday.
+The following information will be required on each form:

-*Name and signature of the person who will address the board – by signing, the presenter agrees to the stipulations as outlined in this process.
+*Name and signature of the person who will address the Board – by signing, the presenter agrees to all the stipulations as outlined in school policy

 *Mailing address and telephone number

-*If applicable, the name of the LCS organization the person is representing.
+*If applicable, the name of the organization the person is representing.

 3. Opportunities to present at any regularly scheduled Board meeting will be available on a first come, first-served basis through the request form process described above.

-6. The LCS Board will not comment nor take action on anything presented to the Board; however, time permitting the Board may ask follow-up questions.
+6. During the appeal, the LCS Board will not comment nor determine an action on anything presented to the Board; however, time permitting the Board may ask follow-up questions.
 Within thirty days of the meeting, the Board will send a letter to each presenter stating the position and/or recommendation of the Board.

 During times of inclement weather, LCS cancellations, delays or early releases will now be decided INDEPENDENTLY of all other area schools.
 Please check the major network television stations, and/or their affiliated radio stations for information regarding delays and cancellations.
 LCS has a call system that will be used in addition to announcements made on television/radio.
 Delay/cancellation decisions will be made by 6:00 am.
 One-hour delays are typical.
 Early releases for weather are rare.
 If it does happen, we will get the word out as quickly as possible, and LCS will provide supervision for children until they are picked up.